loxilb-io/loxilbdocs/docs/index.md

 loxilb works as a L4 load-balancer/service-proxy by default.
 Although L4 load-balancing provides great performance and functionality, at times, an equally performant L7 load-balancer is also necessary in K8s for various use-cases. loxilb also supports L7 load-balancing in the form of Kubernetes Ingress implementation.
 This also benefit users who need L4 and L7 load-balancing under the same hood.

 Additionally, loxilb also supports:
-- [x] kube-proxy replacement with eBPF(full cluster-mesh implementation for Kubernetes)
+- kube-proxy replacement with eBPF(full cluster-mesh implementation for Kubernetes)
-- [x] Ingress Support
+- Ingress Support
-- [x] Kubernetes Gateway API
+- Kubernetes Gateway API
-- [ ] Kubernetes Network Policies
+- Kubernetes Network Policies (in-progress)

 ## Telco-Cloud with loxilb
 For deploying telco-cloud with cloud-native functions, loxilb can be used as a SCP(service communication proxy).
 SCP is a communication proxy defined by [3GPP](https://www.etsi.org/deliver/etsi_ts/129500_129599/129500/16.04.00_60/ts_129500v160400p.pdf) and aimed at optimizing telco micro-services running in cloud-native environment.
 Read more about it [here](https://dev.to/nikhilmalik/5g-service-communication-proxy-with-loxilb-4242).